gicentre/litvis/documents/tutorials/elmIntroduction2.md

     combined 10
 ```

+This alternative form of function defintion is an example of _point-free style_ where we don't specify the parameter (storing the number to be cubed and have 6 added) but instead define another function that will have that parameter.

 The general rule for the functional composition operator `>>` is

 `g(f(x))` is equivalent to `(f >> g) (x)`